JoyOfCodingPDX/GettingStarted/README.md

 repository is named "PortlandStateJavaSummer2020".)
 Note that you do **not** want to "Initialize this repository with a README".
-You want to create a completely empty repository so that you can initially populate it from my repository.
+You want to create a completely empty repository so that you can initially populate it from my (this) repository.

 Now, here comes some of the magic.
 Make a "bare" clone of my repository.

 ```sh
 $ git clone --bare https://github.com/DavidWhitlock/PortlandStateJavaGettingStarted.git